-All ASF projects are invited to submit their ideas for consideration in the ASF mentoring programme.
+We invite all ASF projects to submit their ideas for consideration in the ASF mentoring programme.
 Any Apache member and experienced committers can submit ideas via JIRA (if your project does not use JIRA you can use the Comdev Issue Tracker For GSoC Tasks.
 We are looking for as many interesting projects as we can come up with.

-To ensure you JIRA issues are included in our list of mentored projects please add the label “mentor” to the issue.
+To ensure we include your JIRA issues in our list of mentored projects, please add the label “mentor” to the issue.
 If you want it to be included in the Google Summer of Code lists also add the “gsoc” label.
-If you want to include a number of issues in a single mentored project please create a parent issue, label that one appropriately and add the other issues as sub-tasks, do not label each individual sub task as they will appear as separate tasks.
+If you want to include a number of issues in a single mentored project, please create a parent issue, label that one appropriately and add the other issues as sub-tasks.
+Do not label each individual sub-task as that would make them appear as separate tasks.

-If a mentor has been identified then please assign the issue to that mentor.
+If you have identifed a mentor, assign the issue to that mentor.

 You can link to the ASF wide list of issues or you can create your own lists and feeds within your own website.

-Since your mentored issues are recorded alongside your normal issues you can create and use filters to help people find them.
+Since your mentored issues appear alongside your normal Jira issues, you can create and use filters to help people find them.
 You can provide RSS feeds, JSON exports and many more goodies for helping to get the message out.

-If you are interested in the mentor programme administration please also subscribe to firstname.lastname@example.org.
+If you are interested in mentor programme administration please also

-Most mentors spend between 3 and 5 hours per week with their students.
+Most mentors spend between three and five hours per week with their students.
 Most of this time is spent encouraging them.

-Within the ASF we like to think that the whole project community will help the student just as they would with any other community member.
-If your project is supportive in this way then you may be able to get away with less time.
+Within the ASF we like to think that the whole project community will help the student, just as they would any other community member.
+If your project is supportive in this way, you may be able to get away with spending less time yourself.
 However, as mentor you are responsible for evaluating the student and helping them deliver on their commitments.

 The GSoC Mentoring Guide has plenty of useful materials for mentors.

-If your project has any restrictions on who can participate (as is the case with Harmony for example) please be sure to clarify these with potential students as early as possible.
-It causes unnecessary confusion and dissapointment if a student is awarded a slot but is later found to be ineligible.
+If your project has any restrictions on who can participate (as is the case with Harmony, for example) be sure to clarify these with potential students as early as possible.
+It causes unnecessary confusion and disappointment if a student is awarded a slot but is later found to be ineligible.
 Don’t rely on the fact that the student should have read details on the project web site.
 You must discuss their eligibility before offering to mentor them.
-Please also make a note in the webapp stating that you have, as far as possible, confirmed the student is eligble to contribute.
+Also make a note in the webapp stating that you have, as far as possible, confirmed the student is eligible to contribute.